Sometimes we find ourselves falling into

 Loneliness can lead to depression and despair and terrible isolation.
 Often, when somebody well-meaning asks us if everything is okay, we have that strange compulsion, right?
 To put a smile on our face, and, and in complete denial, say "Oh , of course I am."
 And then slink away, knowing that it is not true at all.
 Having absolutely no idea how to ask for help I confide in anyone.

-There are a lot of people who are really helpful for problem-solving with.
-Often times we need somebody outside of our own selves to help us look at the situation anew.
+our own selves to help us look at the situation anew.

 With fresh eyes.